 INTRODUCTION

 Riparian landscapes have been heavily modified by humans.
 In recently developed regions, this modification has taken place rapidly and has resulted in significant habitat degradation and biodiversity loss.
 Woody plants play an important role in determining the physical structure of many riparian ecosystems (Gurnell, Bertoldi & Corenblit 2012), and understanding the responses of woody riparian plants to environmental stresses is central to river rehabilitation and riparian conservation efforts.
 Riparian plant communities are often dominated by keystone species, and responses of such species to environmental change may have important consequences for riparian landscapes defined by their presence.
 Changing climatic conditions over the next century are expected to cause shifts in hydrological patterns (Stocker et al. 2013), with changes to the prevalence and intensity of extreme flooding events predicted for many regions (Hennessy et al. 2008).
 Atmospheric CO2 has also risen substantially over the past century, and a doubling of pre-industrial levels by 2100 is projected (IPCC, 2013).
-Flooding is already a dominant abiotic stress and an important determinant of ecological strategy for woody riparian plants (Blom & Voesenek 1996; Lawson, Fryirs & Leishman 2015), but while a significant body of research describes the effects of elevated CO2 on plants at multiple scales, little is known about the how the effects of flooding might be mediated by atmospheric CO2 concentration.
+Flooding is already a dominant abiotic stress and an important determinant of ecological strategy for woody riparian plants (Blom & Voesenek 1996; Lawson, Fryirs & Leishman 2015), but while a significant body of research describes the effects of elevated CO2 on plants at multiple scales, little is known about how the effects of flooding might be mediated by atmospheric CO2 concentration.

 To thrive near stream channels, plants must navigate a trade-off between ease of access to water and stresses associated with waterlogging or inundation (Naiman, Decamps & Pollock 1993; Colmer & Voesenek 2009).
 Woody colonists of inset channel features such as bars and benches may experience repeated cycles of soil waterlogging (Corenblit et al. 2009), restricting root access to oxygen (Voesenek & Bailey-Serres 2015).
 Maintaining root respiration in low O2 conditions requires switching to costly anaerobic metabolic pathways (Drew 1997).
 The resulting reduction in respiration weakens root function, impairing uptake of water and nutrients (Piedade et al. 2010; Voesenek & Bailey-Serres 2015) and inducing suberisation (Steudle 2000).
 Stomatal closure may also take place following waterlogging, reducing available CO2 for photosynthesis (Kozlowski 1984; Else et al. 2009).
 Root-zone hypoxia damages roots by disrupting aerobic respiration and causing an “energy crisis” (Colmer & Voesenek 2009); reactive oxygen species (ROS) then form as bi-products of anaerobic metabolism (Santosa et al. 2007), and subsequent re-aeration further increases ROS production (Steffens, Steffen-Heins & Sauter 2013).
 Production of toxic ions by microbes under anoxic soil conditions causes additional stress to roots (Blom & Voesenek 1996).
 Waterlogging may also impair rhizomicrobial nodule formation and activity, resulting in reduced nutrient uptake (Dawson, Kowalski & Dart 1989; Shimono et al. 2012).
 The degree to which this combination of stressors influences plant growth is ultimately determined by species’ ability to mobilise physiological and morphological responses which mitigate damage (Bailey-Serres & Voesenek 2008).